AkhilKallepalli/ModMicroUofG/Phase 3 (Pol-ModMicro)/README.md

 - arXiv: [Polarised light modular microscopy (Pol-ModMicro) for identifying hemozoin crystals in Plasmodium](https://arxiv.org/abs/2304.13739)

 ---

-The repository contains all the files, modifications and updates to our project, Modular Light Sources (ModLight). \
+**Mod**ular **Micro**scopy is an ongoing project, focusing on building low-cost and accessible hardware for realising standard and complex microscopic techniques.
+The repository contains all the files, modifications and updates.
-Article accepted to [HardwareX](https://www.sciencedirect.com/journal/hardwarex), currently In Press.

----

-...
+-

+-

 ---
 ---